-Show Up To CLass On TIme
+Show Up To Class On TIme

 In the same vein of attending class, show up to class on time!

-There is usually a bit of leeway, especially for freshman, because navigating a new campus can be quite scary.
-If you aren't sure you can show up to class on time be sure to walk the campus once or twice during welcome week to understand the distance between all your classes so you can show up on time.
+There is usually a bit of leeway, especially for freshmen, because navigating a new campus can be quite scary.
+If you aren’t sure you can show up to class on time be sure to walk the campus once or twice during welcome week to understand the distance between all your classes so you can show up on time.